 Schmidt Futures is a philanthropic initiative that finds exceptional people and helps them do more for others together.
 An emerging priority for Schmidt Futures is the development and placement of technical talent on projects that can drive significant social good.
 This is for a few reasons:

-- For those working on a range of challenges – from famine to criminal justice to climate – recruiting top technical talent can be a choke point;
+- For those working on a range of challenges – from a famine to healthcare to climate – recruiting top technical talent can be a choke point;

 - Nevertheless, the market for connecting this surging talent to the world’s hardest problems remains broken.

 The Associate Product Manager (APM) program is directly filling that gap and allowing us to better understand how to solve this market failure.
-The program recruits talented young leaders with technical training in computer science, product management, and machine learning to work on high value social impact projects with grantee organizations.
+The program recruits talented young leaders with technical training in computer science, product management, and machine learning to work on high value social impact projects.
 Over the course of a two-year rotation, APMs work with Schmidt Futures grantees on topics ranging from data-driven criminal justice reform to learning science.